unicode-org/message-format-wg/spec/README.md

 Later specification versions MAY make previously invalid messages valid.

-> [!NOTE]
-> For the purposes of a technical preview in LDML v45, the following stability
-> policy does not apply.
-> The working group expects that this policy will be enforced once
-> MessageFormat has completed its preview:
->
-> ---
->
->> Updates to this specification will not introduce message syntax that,
->> when parsed according to earlier versions of this specification,
->> would produce syntax or data model errors.
+Updates to this specification will not introduce message syntax that, when parsed according to earlier versions of this specification, would produce syntax or data model errors.
->> Such messages MAY produce errors when formatted
->> according to an earlier version of this specification.
+Such messages MAY produce errors when formatted according to an earlier version of this specification.

 From version 2.0, MessageFormat will only reserve, define, or require function names or function option names